lukagregorn/Moonshot-Arena-WebGL2/README.md

 ![alt text](./assets/ui/TitleText.png?raw=true)
 Moonshot Arena is a round based survival game.
 The goal is to survive as many waves of enemies as you can.
-Game is made using WebGL2 and ammo physics.
+The game was made using WebGL2 and ammo physics.

 ## Building and running
 The game does not need to be built, but requires a server